Use the create reverse task feature

 Usage notes

-• You can create a reverse instance only for a data synchronization instance between SQL Server databases, MySQL databases, or ApsaraDB for MongoDB instances.
-You can select only Incremental Data Synchronization for the Synchronization Types parameter when you configure the reverse instance.
+• You can create a reverse instance only for a synchronization instance between SQL Server databases, MySQL databases, or ApsaraDB for MongoDB instances.
+For the reverse instance, only Incremental Data Synchronization can be selected for Synchronization Types.

 Important

-If the original instance is a data synchronization instance between SQL Server databases or between MySQL databases, this feature is available only for the destination ApsaraDB databases.
+If the original synchronization instance involves SQL Server or MySQL databases, this feature is supported only when the destination database is an ApsaraDB database instance.

-• The data that is directly written to the destination database of the original synchronization instance before a reverse instance is created is not synchronized.
+• The reverse instance does not synchronize data written directly to the destination database before the reverse instance is created.

 • You can create only one reverse instance for each synchronization instance.
-After the reverse instance is started, the original synchronization instance cannot be directly started.
+After the reverse instance starts, you cannot directly start the original instance.

-• You cannot create a reverse instance for a cross-border synchronization instance.
+• You cannot create a reverse instance for a cross-region or cross-country synchronization instance.

-• Ensure that the tables to be synchronized have primary keys or UNIQUE constraints, and that all fields in the constraints are unique.
+• The tables to be synchronized must have primary keys or UNIQUE constraints, and all fields in the constraints must be unique.
 Otherwise, duplicate data may occur.

 • Set the retention period of binary logs based on the estimated recovery time after an exception occurs in the production database.

-• If the original task uses a Serverless instance, the reverse task uses a pay-as-you-go instance of the micro specification.
-If the original task uses a subscription or pay-as-you-go instance, the reverse task uses the same billing method and specifications as the original task by default.
+• If the original task uses a Serverless instance, the reverse task uses a pay-as-you-go instance with the micro specification.
+If the original task uses a subscription or pay-as-you-go instance, the reverse task uses the same billing method and specification as the original task by default.

-• If the original task is a cross-region synchronization task, you must switch to the source region of the forward task to view the reverse task in the synchronization task list.
+• If the original task is a cross-region synchronization task, switch to the source region of the forward task to view the reverse task in the synchronization task list.

 • You are charged for a reverse task even when it is paused.

-• It is normal for the Status of a DTS task to be Retrying if an exception prevents a connection to the business database.
+• The Status of a DTS task may show Retrying if an exception prevents a connection to the business database.
+This is expected behavior.

 Procedure